Gmina Grodziczno

 Gmina Grodziczno is a rural gmina (administrative district) in Nowe Miasto County, Warmian-Masurian Voivodeship, in northern Poland.
 Its seat is the village of Grodziczno, which lies approximately 12 km east of Nowe Miasto Lubawskie and 64 km south-west of the regional capital Olsztyn.

 The gmina covers an area of 154.27 km2, and as of 2006 its total population is 6,195 (6,392 in 2011).

 Villages

 Gmina Grodziczno contains the villages and settlements of Białobłoty, Boleszyn, Grodziczno, Jakubkowo, Katlewo, Kowaliki, Kuligi, Linowiec, Lorki, Montowo, Mroczenko, Mroczno, Nowe Grodziczno, Ostaszewo, Rynek, Świniarc, Trzcin, Zajączkowo and Zwiniarz.

 Neighbouring gminas

-Gmina Grodziczno is bordered by the gminas of Brzozie, Kurzętnik, Lidzbark, Lubawa, Nowe Miasto Lubawskie and Rybno.
+Gmina Grodziczno is bordered by the gminas of Bratian, Brzozie, Kurzętnik, Lidzbark, Lubawa, and Rybno.